crowbar/barclamp-crowbar/doc/misc_docs/contributing.md

      discretion
    * UI strings are localized (only EN file needs to be updated)
-   * Does not inject vendor information (Name or Product) into Crowbar expect where relevant to explain utility of push (e.g.: help documentation & descriptions).
+   * Does not inject vendor information (Name or Product) into Crowbar expect where relevant to explain utility of push (e.g., help documentation and descriptions).
    * Passes code review by Dell Crowbar team reviewer
    * Does not degrade the security model of the product